 - Have unprotected sex.
 Use a new latex or polyurethane condom every time you have sex.
-Anal sex is more risky than is vaginal sex.
+Anal sex is riskier than is vaginal sex.
 Your risk of HIV increases if you have multiple sexual partners.

 - Have an STI.
 Many STIs produce open sores on your genitals.
 These sores act as doorways for HIV to enter your body.

-HIV infection weakens your immune system, making you much more likely to develop numerous infections and certain types of cancers.
+HIV infection weakens your immune system, making you much more likely to develop many infections and certain types of cancers.

 Infections common to HIV/AIDS